iotaledger/wallet.rs/bindings/python/README.md

 | ------ | ---------------- | ---------------------- | ------------------------ |
 | config | <code>str</code> | <code>undefined</code> | The logger configuration |

-The config is the dumped string from the JSON, which key/value pairs are from the [bee logger](https://github.com/iotaledger/bee/blob/dev/bee-common/bee-common/src/logger/config.rs).
+The config is the dumped string from the JSON, which key:value pairs are from the [bee logger](https://github.com/iotaledger/bee/blob/dev/bee-common/bee-common/src/logger/config.rs).

 Please check the `example/logger_example.py` to see how to use it.